demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-cookies-list
 ***
-List all cookies of a given policy
+Lists all cookies of a given policy.

 #### Base Command